 - (a) Applicability.
 Facilities that receive a registration under this subchapter are required to test final soil products in accordance with this section. - (b) Final soil product testing.
 The final soil product shall be regularly tested under §330.613 of this title (relating to Sampling and Analysis Requirements for Final Soil Product) to determine the product's grade.
-Testing of final product and interpretation of test results shall be conducted in accordance with National Environmental Laboratory Accreditation Conference standards [Subchapter F of this chapter (relating to Analytical Quality Assurance and Quality Control)].

-- (c) Final product classification and usage.
-The final soil product shall be classified according to the following classification system. - (1) Grade 1 Soil.
+Testing of final product and interpretation of test results shall be conducted in accordance with National Environmental Laboratory Accreditation Conference standards. - (c) Final product classification and usage.
+The final soil product shall be classified according to the following classification system.

+(1) Grade 1 Soil.
 There are no restrictions on the use of Grade 1 Soil.
-To be considered Grade 1 Soil, the final product shall meet all of the following criteria: - (A) shall contain no foreign matter of a size or shape that can cause human or animal injury; - (B) shall not exceed all Maximum Allowable Concentrations for Grade $\bf 1$ Soil in Table $\bf 1$ of this subparagraph:
+To be considered Grade 1 Soil, the final product shall meet all of the following criteria:

+(A) shall contain no foreign matter of a size or shape that can cause human or animal injury;

+$\hbox{(B) shall not exceed all Maximum Allowable Concentrations for Grade 1}$ Soil in Table 1 of this subparagraph: